Take Your Love of Tango to the Next Level

 We believe that tango is like a language, spoken with as many different accents and dialects as there are people, and for this reason, we do not categorize our style by any broad stylistic name.
 One could say that tango is “reinvented” in every body type and partnership in each new moment.
-Our curriculum program prepares students for the reality of this diversity on the dance floor by imparting what we consider to be some of the most “universal” concepts and techniques in tango’s current stage of evolution, whilst preparing dancers to enjoy and adapt to different styles.
+Our curriculum program prepares students for the reality of this diversity on the social dance floor by imparting what we consider to be some of the most “universal” concepts and techniques in tango’s current stage of evolution, whilst preparing dancers to enjoy and adapt to different styles.
 If this answer isn’t satisfactory for you: The Foundational Teacher Training could be said to be working with “club style” tango which has been described as the style currently danced the most in the milongas of Buenos Aires.
 This style is sort of a “mish mash” of different styles.
-It combines many of the rhythmic characteristics and figures of “milonguero” style but with a more upright posture and independent axis, and an embrace that may loosen slightly during turns and pivots to allow the follower to rotate more freely (an influence of a style sometimes referred to as “tango salon”).
+It combines many of the rhythmic characteristics and figures of “milonguero” style but with a more upright posture and independent axis, and an embrace that may loosen slightly during turns and pivots to allow the follower to rotate more freely - the influence of a style often referred to as “tango salon”.

 IF I TAKE THE TEACHER TRAINING PROGRAM WILL I BE ABLE TO TEACH FOR TANGO MERCURIO?

 The Tango Mercurio Foundational Teacher Training, like all of our teacher training programs, is not focussed on preparing graduates to join our teaching faculty, nor does it guarantee any such similar opportunity.

 If you would like to be considered and notified for future teacher trainings, please be in touch with Aja Fenn, explaining your tango background and why you would like to participate in the teacher training: email@example.com